 Dry fogging, of course!

 So-called dry fogging uses a mixture of peroxyacetic acid and hydrogen peroxide (quite the mouthful, that!), which prevents damage caused by the moisture present in regular fogging methods.
 It’s not technically dry, in that it still uses aerosol mists – it just won’t interfere with electronics.

 What about non-chemical alternatives?
 Well, short wave ultraviolet light can be used to kill microorganisms, but this only really works at surface level, and won’t penetrate into areas the light can’t shine.

 UV treatment is highly effective on the surfaces it does reach – but if the environment contains a lot of plastics, extra care needs to be taken; certain plastics break down quickly in the presence of UV light.

 For concentrated targeting, there’s Ultra Low Volume – or ULV fogging.

 What is Ultra Low Volume (ULV) fogging?

-One highly effective fogging technique involves highly-targeting misting with variable droplet sizes.
-Ultra Low Volume (ULV) fogging allows the precise application of a disinfecting mist, which can be carefully calibrated to suit a wide range of environments.
-This means that instead of filling an entire room with fog, only key surfaces are treated.
-A crucial benefit of this technique is that sensitive electrical equipment can be easily avoided.
+ULV involves highly-targeting misting with variable droplet sizes.
+This allows the precise application of a disinfecting mist – so instead of filling an entire room with fog, only key surfaces are treated.
+The key benefit of ULV fogging is that sensitive electrical equipment can be easily avoided by the process.

 [Image credit – The image is ours (we took it), so it belongs to The Abbey Cleaning Service.
 However, we’re happy for other people to use this image for their own fogging-related content, but only on the condition that you link to this blog post (https://www.abbeycleaning.com/blog/what-is-fogging-cleaning-how-does-it-work/) when doing so, as a way of crediting the source.
 Thanks!]